vbsw/opengl-win32-example/README.md

 OpenGL Win32 Example is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Boost Software License for more details.

 ## Installation
 In Visual Studio right click on project and select properties.
-Add "OpenGL32.lib;GLu32.lib;" to additional dependencies.
+Add "OpenGL32.lib;GLu32.lib;" for additional dependencies.

 ## References
 - <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>